Python provides several methods for calculating the number of frames in a video.

 Method 4: Using PyAV Library

-The PyAV library allows us to iterate each frame of the video and count it.
+The PyAV library allows us to iterate over each frame of the video and count it.
 You can install PyAV using the command below:

 pip install av